danthegoodman1/ObjectKV/README.md

 Modified 2-level LSM architecture.

+Current plan is Rust, but might need to change to Go since I know that 100x better.

 ## Features

 - Consistent operations (CAS, update if exists, write if not exists, delete if exists, etc.)